llm-edge/hal-9100/README.md

 - **For Developers**: We've got the docs, tools, and a community ready to help you build what's next.
 - **For Innovators**: Looking for an edge in AI?
 Here's where you leapfrog the competition.
 - **For the Visionaries**: Dreamt of a custom AI assistant?
 Let's make it a reality.

-Ready to build your AI assistant with freedom?
-[Start here.](./examples/hello-world-intel-neural-chat-nodejs-function-calling/README.md)

 ## Deployment